 An API which allows a negotiation to allow additional Representation Information to be provided, if available, should be part of the set of APIs.

-An AIP which allows a negotiation on transformations of the Data Object before transmission.
+An API which allows a negotiation on transformations of the Data Object before transmission, should be part of the set of APIs.

 An API which allows the parties to agree on or discover a communications protocol to use should be part of the set of APIs.